bem-archive/bem-tools/docs/depsjs/depsjs.en.md

 ### Include an element only

-`elem` only an element, not the block itself.
+`elem` includes only an element, not the block itself.
 ```js
 {
     block : 'b1',